The Rev. Dr. Chloe Breyer

 Kevin Childress

-Kevin Childress is the owner of SocialNet Works, LLC, and the social media manager for several faith- and interfaith-based nonprofits organizations.
-A 25-year resident of Manhattan, Kevin has worked with religious and civic leaders in every borough of New York City to address social justice issues such as racial profiling, immigration, and domestic violence.
+Kevin Childress is a social media coordinator for several faith- and interfaith-based nonprofits organizations.
+A 30-year resident of Manhattan, Kevin has worked to amplify the voices of religious and civic leaders in every borough of New York City working to address social justice issues such as racial profiling, immigration, and domestic violence.
 While his academic background is in Comparative Religion, his professional background is in Business, with more than a decade of experience in Information Technology, Public/Media & Donor Relations, Executive Management and Finance.
-He has extensive knowledge of digital imaging, including video production and all avenues of social media.
-He is proud to have served in the United States Peace Corps in the country of Armenia, and to have been a first responder to Ground Zero with the Red Cross on 9/11.